Just because fear says you can’t, doesn’t mean it’s true.

 Anxiety lives in both the mind and the body, so that’s what we work with.

-We look at what’s driving it beneath the surface, the patterns, the beliefs, the moments where it learned it needed to be there.
+We look at what’s driving it beneath the surface, the patterns, the beliefs, and the moments where it learned it needed to be there.

 Where it’s relevant, we also work with gradual exposure: gradually facing what anxiety has been telling you to avoid.
 This way, avoidance stops running your life, and change doesn’t just stay at the level of knowing, but actually gets felt.